SilentCryptoMiner/SilentCryptoMiner/README.md

 <img src="https://github.com/UnamSanctam/SilentCryptoMiner/blob/master/SilentCryptoMiner.png?raw=true">

-# SilentCryptoMiner v2.0.1 - Miner for ETH, ETC, XMR & more
+# SilentCryptoMiner v2.1.0 - Miner for ETH, ETC, XMR, RTM & more

 After being in development for a very long time and after having been remade multiple times, this unified miner of my ETH and XMR miners is finally ready for release.